sunaku/wmiirc/README.md

 Configuring
 ------------------------------------------------------------------------------

+* Read the inline documentation in the `~/.wmii/EXAMPLE.config.yaml` file to familiarize yourself with the configuration file's format and its sections.

 * Edit the `~/.wmii/config.yaml` file to suit your needs.
 For a working example, see [my personal configuration file]( https://github.com/sunaku/wmiirc/blob/personal/config.yaml ).